Kurrawong/graphdb-compound-naming-plugin/README.md

 ## Plugin details

-This plugin adds a [SPARQL property function](https://graphdb.ontotext.com/documentation/10.2/sparql-functions-reference.html#sparql-functions-vs-magic-predicates) (also known as magic predicates) to GraphDB.
+This plugin adds a [SPARQL property function](https://graphdb.ontotext.com/documentation/10.2/sparql-functions-reference.html#sparql-functions-vs-magic-predicates) (also known as a magic predicate) to GraphDB.

 The single function has the namespace `https://pid.kurrawong.ai/func/` with the local name `getLiteralComponents` and takes two SPARQL variables as arguments to bind the return values to.
 One caveat with this particular implementation is that the SPARQL variables passed to the function _must_ be `?componentType` and `?componentValue`, in that order.